ciceroOslo/Hydrogen_GWP/README.md

 ## Content
 - [Main notebook for GWP calulations](https://github.com/ciceroOslo/Hydrogen_GWP/blob/main/GWP_notebook.ipynb)
 Run this first, as it provides input for all of or most of the other notebooks.
-You can also see most of the calculations here
+You can also see most of the calculations here.
 For several of the notebooks to run, it needs to be run both with adjust_drydep=False, and with adjust_drydep=True and drydeposition values according to your needs.